Average Reaction Time by Age

 Here's something that actually changes how you should play: you react to sound roughly 50ms faster than to light.
 Auditory reaction time runs around 150ms while visual is around 200ms.
 That's why you often flinch at a jumpscare before you even register what you saw.
 In Valorant or CS2, your audio cues for footsteps aren't just useful, your ears are literally processing the threat faster than your eyes.

-- Tests with random timing measure real reaction.
-Tests with predictable timing let you anticipate.
-Make sure you know which kind you're actually taking.
+One thing to check when comparing scores: tests with random timing measure real reaction.
+Tests with predictable timing let you anticipate the cue.
+Make sure you know which kind you're taking before you trust the number.
+For hardware and lifestyle factors that move your score, see the full reaction time statistics breakdown.

 Frequently Asked Questions